LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 another version, he was punished for having sex with his wife in a temple of

-Apollo, thus ‘polluting’ the temple, in a religious sense.
-In all these versions, Laocoon was punished
+Apollo, thus ‘polluting’ the temple (in the religious sense of the word).
+In all these versions of the myth, Laocoön was punished

 soon after the appearance of the Trojan Horse, left by the Greeks outside the